hashicorp/consul/website/source/docs/agent/options.html.md

         ACLs are enabled.
 This token may be provided later using the [agent token API](/api/agent.html#update-acl-tokens) on each server.
 If the `replication` token is set in the config.
 This token must have at least "read" permissions on ACL data but if ACL token replication is enabled then it must have "write" permissions.
+        This also enables Connect replication in Consul Enterprise, for which the token will require both operator "write" and intention "read" permissions for replicating CA and Intention data.

 * <a name="acl_datacenter"></a><a href="#acl_datacenter">`acl_datacenter`</a> - **This field is
   deprecated in Consul 1.4.0.
 See the [`primary_datacenter`](#primary_datacenter) field instead.**